The Leaky D20

 - Adaptational Heroism: Voldemort is portrayed as keeping a fair balance between the Vampires and the Werewolves, at least until he was overthrown.

-- Alternate Character Interpretation: To be expected, seeing as the plot runs quite differently from the source material.
+- Alternate Character Interpretation (In-Universe): To be expected, seeing as the plot runs quite differently from the source material.
 Lucius Malfoy and Mr Weasley are friendly coworkers, and Draco is far nicer than the original.
 Conversely, Dumbledore, Snape and Mc Gonnagal are far nastier, with the last one wanting to eat the protagonist because she is a werecreature.
+Marge Dursley is not only friendly toward Harry but is (at first) the new teacher of Care of Magical Creatures.
 Neville Longbottom is genuinely competent and respected, coming from a long line of heroic vampire hunters.
 And the protagonists are generally a bunch of unliked jerks because they're acting like self-centered adventurers.

 - Composite Character: Inverted.
 Tom Riddle is a separate character from Voldemort.